Second Hand Shock

 Virtual Vexation: Is Social Media Endangering Your Health?

 Last week, I shut down my computer, packed a small bag and headed for the mountains to hang with my dear friends and let my brain stop aching.
-I felt like I was coming down from a serious binge and … Continue reading
+I felt like I was coming down from a serious binge and had to heal from a heavy hangover.
+What was the drug?
+Social Media; a “drug” … Continue reading

 Relationships and Attachment